CollaborativeRoboticsLab/capabilities2/capabilities2_runners_plugins/readme.md

 ## Runners

 - `base runner` - base class for runners implementing the `Runner` interface which comprises of `start`, `stop`.
 - `action runner` - runner for capabilities that are implemented as actions.
-This is also a base class for as most runners will be actions.
+This is also a base class as most runners will be actions.
 - `launch runner` - runner for capabilities that are implemented as launch files.